0J3J8A/CSE210-PROJECTS/README.md

 # cse210-ww-student-template
 This is the part two of the Assigment Intructions, type my name.

-Sstudent Name: Juan Jose Aguirre Marin
+Student Name: Juan Jose Aguirre Marin

 This is the starter code for students in the worldwide content version of CSE 210.